 When This Medicine Should Not Be Used

-You should not receive this medicine if you have had an allergic reaction to palifermin or E coli-derived protein products.
+You should not receive this medicine if you have had an allergic reaction to palifermin or to protein products made from E. coli.

 How to Use This Medicine